thisdot/starter.dev/starters/express-apollo-prisma/README.md

 - [Prisma Client](https://www.prisma.io/docs/concepts/components/prisma-client) - an auto-generated and type-safe database client for use in your application.
 - [Prisma Migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate) - a declarative data modeling and migration tool.
+- [Prisma Studio](https://www.prisma.io/studio) - the easiest way to explore and manipulate your data in all of your Prisma projects.

 To learn more about [Prisma](https://www.prisma.io/docs/concepts/overview/prisma-in-your-stack/is-prisma-an-orm)